Portal:Personal Song Charts

 Personal Song Charts represents a section (portal) of the Doctor Pundit Projects wiki.
 It houses the personal music charts and reflects the musical interests of the author, Michael Douglas, MD, MBA.
 Dr. Douglas is an aficionado of popular and niche music; the data from which the charts originate come mostly from Dr. Douglas's utilization of on-demand subscription music services, as well as free streaming services, to a lesser extent.
 Dr. Douglas's chart reflections mainly represent -- but are not limited to -- the following categories: pop songs, R&B songs, pop, and R&B albums.

-Streaming and on-demand data are supplied chiefly from Dr. Douglas's use of the following services: Spotify and Apple Music.
-Cloud (music locker) services, such as the Amazon Cloud Player, also furnish significant data.
-Although there are certain streaming services (Slacker, AccuRadio, Pandora) that may be used to supply data to Dr. Douglas's charts, they will not be considered at this time as they are regarded as free, freemium, or premium models based upon more specialized metrics which Dr. Douglas chooses not to implement at this time because of the inherent difficulty in quantifying data from those services.
-The following services are presently not considered for streaming data: I-Heart Radio, SiriusXM, Rhapsody, iTunes Radio, and Google Play Music.
+Streaming and on-demand data are supplied chiefly from Dr. Douglas's use of the following services: the pure streamer Spotify and the streamer/locker hybrid Google Play Music.
+(Dr. Douglas no longer utilizes Apple Music, as he does not subscribe to that service at this time.)
+The pure cloud (music locker) service Amazon Cloud Player also furnishes significant data.
+Although there are certain streaming services -- Slacker, AccuRadio, Pandora, Deezer -- that may be used to supply data to Dr. Douglas's charts, they will not be considered at this time as they are regarded as free, freemium, or premium models based upon more specialized metrics which Dr. Douglas chooses not to implement at this time because of the inherent difficulty in quantifying data from those services.
+The following services are presently not considered for streaming data: I-Heart Radio, SiriusXM, and Rhapsody.

 Establishing personal song charts as a hobby is not a novel phenomenon.
 Prior to its ubiquitous presence online -- on forums, chats, and websites -- the vocation was characterized by the creation of diaries shared by devotees in relative close proximity.
 Actual physical gatherings by extreme fans of music and popular music charts both galvanized and maintained such a hobby, with a long-term investment equaled only by the level of interest of its participants.